Location and Hours

 With these objectives in mind, the DV Court is sensitive to the rights of those accused, including the presumption of innocence and due process requirements.
 The Court, as always, takes precautions to ensure that the rights of all parties are protected.

-DV Court accepts misdemeanor cases and violation level cases involving allegations of domestic violence between domestic partners (persons who have children in common, are living together or have lived together, or are in a dating relationship).
+DV Court accepts misdemeanor cases involving allegations of domestic violence between domestic partners (persons who have children in common, are living together or have lived together, or are in a dating relationship).
 DV Court also accepts domestic violence related class E felony cases.
 In order for cases to be accepted into the Court, it must be alleged that a defendant has caused actual physical or emotional injury, or created a substantial risk of physical or emotional harm to a domestic partner.